apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-templates.md

 when your return value contains markup and you are absolutely sure that any user input has been correctly escaped already.
+### escapeIfNeeded(*s*)
+Escape any HTML markup in the given string and return a new Nunjucks safe string, unless it is already marked as safe by Nunjucks.
+If it is nullish treat it as an empty string.
+If it is not a string convert it with its `toString` method before escaping.
 ### renderForModule(*req*, *name*, *data*, *module*)
 Load and render a Nunjucks template, internationalized by the given req object.
 The template with the name